flow-io/generator-flow-io/README.md

 ## Notes

-By default, the generator generates a [Travis-CI](https://travis-ci.org/) `*.yml` for continuous integration and uses [Coveralls](https://coveralls.io/) for tracking code coverage over time.
+By default, the generator generates a [Travis-CI](https://travis-ci.org/) `*.yml` file for continuous integration and uses [Coveralls](https://coveralls.io/) for tracking code coverage over time.

 ## Tests